firesale/firesale/README.md

 ### Optional Steps

 After FireSale is installed you can also install the two additional modules provided with the core to enable Shipping and Search.
-These require no extra requirements and should just work after being enabled.
+These modules have no extra requirements and should just work after being enabled.

 ## Feedback and issues